swarajnanda2021/MSKCC_SSL/README.md

      - layers=[3, 4, 6, 3]
      - block = Bottleneck

 - **Vision Transformer** : The following is how you would instantiate the vision transformer.
-Mind you, the attention mechanism is quite useless in the low data-regime due to a lack of inductive bias in the attention operation.
-Even when hybrid architectures are considered, such as the [CoATNnet](https://arxiv.org/abs/2106.04803) paper by Google, you'll see in that paper that the more convolutional blending is preferred in the architecture, the better it generalizes to smaller datasets during training and eval.
+Provided are instantiation of the vanilla ViT base, tiny and small models.
+There are, of course, others.
+These are the ViT Huge and ViT Large, but I never pursued them because my sole focus was on developing self-supervised learning methods first.
+In this implementation, we have used the pre-norming technique, i.e., layer normalization of the weights are performed prior to the projection operations (if that is correct).

+  Lastly, the implementation is image size agnostic.
+This was necessary for the use of the vision transformer in the DiNO method, as the encoder processes both local and global crops.
+The approach here is based on Meta's implementation in its DiNO github repo, particularly the [VisionTransformer.interpolate_pos_encoding](https://github.com/facebookresearch/dino/blob/7c446df5b9f45747937fb0d72314eb9f7b66930a/vision_transformer.py#L174).
   ```ruby
   def ViT_base():
         model = ViT_encoder(image_size = 32,